-During the fall semester, the following measures are guiding Texas State in protecting the health and safety of our living, learning, and working environments.
-Although university operations are modified in different ways to suit each area’s daily functions and populations served, these ten measures are the foundation for all modifications university-wide.
+The following guidelines are guiding Texas State in protecting the health and safety of our living, learning, and working environments.
+Although university operations are modified in different ways to suit each area’s daily functions and populations served, these twelve guidelines are the foundation for all modifications university-wide.

 Cloth face coverings are required in all:

 - public indoor spaces

 - private indoor spaces when physical distancing is not possible